herobd/SubwordImageAlignment/README.md

 This is a project to come up with an effective method to align to word images on matching n-grams.
 This can help generate more accurate training data.

 This is still in the birthing stages of development.

+This relies on Doug Kennard's image processing code.